rakoo/ircg/README.md

 there is no logic in ircg.

-Because we need to create Jabber clients on-the-fly, they are anonymous clients, as fer defined in XEP-0175 (http://xmpp.org/extensions/xep-0175.html).
+Because we need to create Jabber clients on-the-fly, they are anonymous clients, as per defined in XEP-0175 (http://xmpp.org/extensions/xep-0175.html).
 As such, they shouldn't have more privilege than participant (if they were moderator, and the client disconnected, we would have a stall, dead moderator waiting in the room).

 As a consequence of this, IRC clients cannot connect to anything but the domain they are in.
 I am running an "anonymous node" on